-- 26. Vegetation Management.
-Vegetation management conducted for public safety and fire fuel load reduction will be based, in part, on local fire code requirements and will balance public safety, homeless encampment issues, and fire fuel load reduction responsibilities with the protection and restoration of beneficial uses.
-These activities include: - a.
-Napa County Flood Control District: pruning the lower limbs of trees up to a height of about five feet and mowing along access roads; - b.
-San Mateo County: mowing, trimming, and pruning vegetation along county roads to maintain appropriate line-of-sight clearance, usually 4 feet at an intersection, a 14-foot height clearance for vehicles, and a 7-foot height clearance for pedestrians.
-San Mateo County's vegetation management also includes tree removal where the tree is creating a public safety hazard, and grazing to control herbaceous vegetation; - c.
-Contra Costa County Flood Control District: mowing, trimming and pruning, tree removal, and grazing.
+- c.
+Contra Costa County Flood Control District: Mowing, trimming and pruning, tree removal, and grazing.
 Pruning of vegetation along access roads will occur to maintain clearance and site distance for vehicles; and - d.
-Sonoma County Water Agency: mowing, trimming and pruning, application of approved herbicide treatments, and removal of vegetation that constricts flows within the flood control channels and other constructed facilities.
-Vegetation management activities are conducted to maintain flow conveyance capacity, establish a canopy of riparian trees, control invasive vegetation, remove hazardous vegetation, reduce fire fuel, and increase visibility for public safety. - 27.
+Sonoma County Water Agency: Mowing, trimming and pruning, application of approved herbicide treatments, and removal of vegetation that constricts flows within the flood control channels and other constructed facilities.
+Vegetation management activities are conducted to maintain flow conveyance capacity, establish a canopy of riparian trees, control invasive vegetation, remove hazardous vegetation, reduce fire fuel, and increase visibility for public safety; and - e.
+Midpen: Brushing and mowing, tree and shrub pruning, tree removal, aquatic vegetation removal, invasive plant removal, conservation grazing, and fuel management. - 27.
 Non-Ground-Disturbing Work.
 Non-ground-disturbing work may be performed in the channel zone, but not within the low-flow channel, throughout the year.
 Non-ground-disturbing work includes hand removal, and in limited cases use of mechanized equipment operated from the top of the bank as described in the Contra Costa County Flood Control District Manual, of debris and non-native invasive plant species, planting riparian vegetation, maintaining access roads for drainage and accessibility, and conducting minor repairs of culverts, provided there is no discharge of waste that may adversely impact water quality or beneficial uses. - 28.
 Ground-Disturbing Work.
-Ground-disturbing maintenance activities occurring below top-of-bank will be completed during the low-flow or dry season specific to each Discharger's SMP or RMP (i.e., June 15 October 31 for Napa County Flood Control, Contra Costa County Flood Control, and Sonoma County Water Agency; and June 15 to October 15 for San Mateo County), unless an exception is granted.
+Ground-disturbing maintenance activities occurring below top-of-bank will be completed during the low-flow or dry season specific to each Discharger's SMP or RMP (i.e., June 15 to October 31 for Napa County Flood Control, Contra Costa County Flood Control, Sonoma County Water Agency, and Midpen;7 and June 15 to October 15 for San Mateo County and Marin County Flood Control District; May 1 to October 31 for the City of Livermore), unless an exception is granted.
 Ground-disturbing activities vary among the Dischargers, but generally include downed tree management, mechanized vegetation management, bank stabilization, and sediment removal.
-During dry years, when channels remain dry earlier or later than the defined dry season for each

-Discharger, an exception may be granted to conduct ground-disturbing maintenance activities outside that Discharger's work window.
-Exceptions may be made on a project-by-project basis with advance approval by the Executive Officer and federal and State regulatory agencies, as appropriate.
+During dry years, when channels remain dry earlier or later than the defined dry season for each Discharger, an exception may be granted to conduct ground-disturbing maintenance activities outside that Discharger's work window.
+Exceptions may be made on a project-by-project basis with advance approval by the Executive Officer and federal and State regulatory agencies, as appropriate. - 29.
+Sediment Sampling and Analysis.
+The Manuals' Sediment Sampling and Analysis Guidelines describe protocols for sampling, analysis, characterization, reuse and disposal of